Program Overview

 The written systematic plan for evaluation describes the process for annual assessment of the job placement rate.

-ELA: 60% of all graduates responding will indicate “Yes” to survey question “Were you employed as a Registered Nurse (RN) within 6 months of your graduation from the program?”
+ELA: 60% of all graduates responding will indicate “Yes” to the survey question “Were you employed as a Registered Nurse (RN) within 6 months of your graduation from the program?”

-Rationale for ELA: Sufficient time to complete NCLEX-RN® requirements and seek employment; availability of jobs based on local, state and national data.
+Rationale for ELA: Sufficient time to complete NCLEX-RN® requirements and seek employment; availability of jobs based on local, state, and national data.

 Job Placement Rates